Protecting & Promoting the History of Soapstone Baptist Church

 How can you help?

-Your tax-deductible donations go to help preserve the oldest active African American church in the mountains of South Carolina and the site of what was once a majority-minority community in what Clemson University Professor Mike Coggeshall calls a "white space."
-Our goal is to amass a $1 million perpetual endowment with 100% of annual earnings going to advance mission without staff or overhead.
+We have met our foundational goal of amassing a $1 million perpetual endowment with 100% of annual earnings going to advance our mission without staff or overhead.
+Continued tax-deductible gifts will help preserve the oldest active African American church in the mountains of South Carolina — the site of what was once a majority-minority community that Clemson University Professor Mike Coggeshall calls a "white space."

 Awarded the highest transparency rating for a nonprofit.